a1ex90/MusicalKeyCNN/README.md

 The script prints a summary table with:
 - Filename
 - Classification index (0-23)
-- Index according to the Camelot Wheel (e.g. "8A" or "3B")
+- Index according to the Camelot Wheel (e.g., "8A" or "3B")
 - The corresponding key

 You can set the model checkpoint path with `-m path/to/your_model.pt` and the computation device with `--device cuda` or `--device cpu`.